plancks-cloud/plancks-cloud/README.md

 - Buy a domain with DNS provided (Namecheap, Godaddy etc).
 You can use one you already own.
 - Point a DNS "A record" at your public IP address.
 To see your public IP open https://ifconfig.co/ in your browser.
-- *Optional* Setup your DNS provider's DNS updater to keep up-to-date with your public IP address.
+- *Optionally:* Setup your DNS provider's DNS updater to keep up-to-date with your public IP address.

 ## Deploying a docker container as a service